Local 1000 July 2018 Newsletter

 If you are applying, please make sure you download the latest application, which can be found here:

-If you have exciting news to share with Local 1000 members, you can now submit it here: https://www.local1000.org/my-account/submit-member-news/
+If you have exciting news to share with Local 1000 members, we want to know.
+Submit Your News Here!

 Finally, we would like to wish the following members Happy Birthday!
 If your birthday falls in July and you don’t see it listed below, or if the date is incorrect, please send an email to our Birthday Bunny, Deborah Van Kleef with your birthdate, current phone number and email address.